 - Offers a soft cotton terry surface

-- Invisa-Shield ™ technology which is supposed to protect your mattress without being able to feel it under your sheets
+- Invisa-Shield ™ technology which is supposed to protect the mattress without being able to feel it under the sheets

 - Retails regularly for $69.95 (Queen) but is often discounted (See current pricing on Amazon)

 - Fully elasticized fitted sheet for close fit to any mattress